Phil Mickelson shockingly chases, swats moving ball with putter | CBC Sports

 Mickelson jogged after the ball after it curled around the hole, realizing it was about to head down the other side of the green.
 His swat sent the ball off the hole.

+He then two-putted.
+With the 2-shot penalty, he was given a sextuple-bogey 10 that was the highest score on any hole at this U.S. Open, according to the USGA.

+"I've wanted to do that many times.
+I should have done it several times at Augusta on 15," he said.

-As he walked off the green, he could be seen smiling and talking to playing partner Andrew Johnston, who also was smiling.
+As he walked off the green, he could be seen smiling and talking to Johnston, who also was smiling.

+"I said, 'That is one of the strangest things I have ever seen' and started laughing, and said 'sorry' about laughing," said Johnston, a jovial Englishman with the nickname Beef.
+"He just laughed at me, he had no words to say.
+We just laughed.

+"It's something you might see at your club with your mates.
+It was strange, no one ever has those thoughts, it just happens."

-Recalling Daly, Triplett meltdowns
+Recalling Daly, Triplett's gaffes

 Mickelson's actions were reminiscent of John Daly hitting a moving ball at Pinehurst No. 2 in the 1999 U.S. Open.
 Daly was on No. 8 in the final round when he took an 11 on the hole and signed for an 81.
 He then said: "This is my last U.S. Open — ever.
 I've had it with the USGA and the way they run their tournaments."

-Guess what: He was back the next year at Pebble Beach, where he pumped three shots into the Pacific Ocean on the famed 18th and hit another shot into someone's backyard.
+He was back the next year at Pebble Beach, where he pumped three shots into the Pacific Ocean on the famed 18th and hit another shot into someone's backyard.
 That made for a 14, a total of 83 in the first round, and a withdrawal.

 Another player who let things get to him was Kirk Triplett in 1998 at Olympic Club.
 On the 18th hole in the second round, Triplett stuck his putter in the ground as a backstop when his ball was headed back down from the hole.